Wednesday, July 9, 2025

 Then, in Osaka, which is known as the food capital of the country, the cafe in a private library touted dairy products from Hokkaido, the northernmost island.
 When I asked why an establishment in the southern part of the main island, Honshu, was promoting products from the north, I was told that Hokkaido has more space than Honshu--it's less crowded--and thus most of the nation's milk and dairy products are produced there.
 Hokkaido seems to be associated with farm-fresh food, especially dairy.

-live chickens outside a restaurant in Osaka;
+Live chickens outside a restaurant in Osaka;

 now that's local food

 The next week, I visited northern Hokkaido and saw for myself many dairy farms.
-Near Kushiro and the surrounding marshlands, which are habitat for Japanese cranes as well as dairy cows, the two species often share space.
+Near Kushiro and the surrounding marshlands, which are habitat for the iconic Japanese Cranes as well as dairy cows, the two species often share space.
+I also saw in that region greenhouses where strawberries were grown.

 No comments: